Excel for Librarians

 Instructor: Erin Crane

 Librarians work with data that they collect or access through a variety of sources (the integrated library system, the electronic resources administrative interfaces, surveys administered, etc.), but often stop short of the "analysis piece."
 This course will teach librarians how to take advantage of Microsoft Excel (or a similar program with similar functions) in analyzing data that is commonly collected in a library setting.
 After taking this course, the participants will be familiar with more advanced Excel functions and tools (such as pivot tables, filters, conditional logic, the VLOOKUP formula) and understand how to apply them to their everyday work.
-Common tasks that can be managed with Excel that are covered in this course include determining collection duplication, calculating cost-per-use, analyzing free text data, and assessing print and electronic collection use, and reviewing student assessment data.
+Common tasks that can be managed with Excel that are covered in this course include determining collection duplication, calculating cost-per-use, and assessing print and electronic collection use, and reviewing student assessment data.

 Erin Crane is the E-Resources and Instruction Librarian at Germanna Community College.
 In the past, she was the E-books Librarian for a large, primarily online university for 5 years.
 Her primary responsibilities included acquiring e-books, managing the demand-driven acquisition program and budget, negotiating licenses, and gathering and assessing usage statistics.
 In her new position she handles the management of e-resources of all types.
 She received her master degree in Library Science from the University of North Carolina at Chapel Hill, and her research interests include the contribution of e-resources to library value, the effectiveness of demand-driven acquisitions, and copyright and scholarly communication.